WootingKb/wooting-analog-sdk/SDK_USAGE.md

 ### Notes

 `len` is the length of code_buffer & analog_buffer, if the buffers are of unequal length, then pass the lower of the two, as it is the max amount of key & analog value pairs that can be filled in.
-The codes that are filled into the `code_buffer` are of the KeycodeType set with wasdk_set_mode.
+The codes that are filled into the `code_buffer` are of the KeycodeType set with wooting_analog_set_mode.

 ### Expected Returns

-Similar to other functions like `wasdk_device_info`, the return value encodes both errors and the return value we want.
-Where >=0 is the actual return, and <0 should be cast as AnalogSDKResult to find the error.
+Similar to other functions like `wooting_analog_device_info`, the return value encodes both errors and the return value we want.
+Where >=0 is the actual return, and <0 should be cast as WootingAnalogResult to find the error.

 * `>=0` means the value indicates how many keys & analog values have been read into the buffers
-* `AnalogSDKResult::UnInitialized`: Indicates that the AnalogSDK hasn't been initialised
+* `WootingAnalogResult::UnInitialized`: Indicates that the AnalogSDK hasn't been initialised
-* `AnalogSDKResult::NoDevices`: Indicates the device with id `device_id` is not connected
+* `WootingAnalogResult::NoDevices`: Indicates the device with id `device_id` is not connected